 One important note: just because this is the calculated cost doesn’t mean it has to become the cost that goes on the card.
 There’s some room for massaging the data here for any number of reasons.
 This is what I’ll be using column B for – the actual cost that goes on the card (in this example, at least) is separated from the mathematical formulas and calculations.
 Why?

-Because the art of balancing means tweaking things to make fun.
+The art of balancing means tweaking things to make fun.

 Being perfectly balanced isn’t (usually) my goal.
 Fun is why we play.
 This is a pretty simple example, and your game might have many reasons to tilt the balance one way or another.
 Should a card feel more expensive (or cheaper) for any reason?
 This is where that can be factored in – but again, based on the data you’ve created.